DevEire/dynamic-react-components/README.md

 # How to use this library

 This library does not contain React, or React DOM - these must be included in the projects you are running this library with.
-The reason is that the components will need to be created in the external project, so you will be needed React to do that anyway.
+The reason is that the components will need to be created in the external project, so you will be need React to do that there.

 Using the `dynamicReactComponents(options)` is as simple as: